bouvet-apps/link-checker/README.md

 This Enonic XP application adds a widget to your [Enonic XP](https://github.com/enonic/xp) site.
 This widget lets you check all your content for broken links, both internal (to other content on same site) and external (URL).

 ## Installation
+### Enonic Market
 Go into the Enonic XP Application admin tool and install the app from the [Enonic Market](https://market.enonic.com/).

 The **Link checker** app will then be available in the widget panel in the content studio.

+### Build yourself
+Build this app with gradle.
+In the terminal, from the root of the project, enter `./gradlew build`.
+On Windows, just enter `gradlew build` in the command line from the project root.
+Next, move the JAR file from /build/libs to your `$XP_HOME/deploy` directory.

+The **Link checker** app will then be available in the widget panel in the content studio.

+If you update package.json, make sure to run `./gradlew npm_install`.

 ## How to use this app